Regenerative Travel Why Ethical Travel Needs More Guts

 Across Europe and beyond, headlines tell of rising hostility towards tourists.
 Locals being priced out of their own neighbourhoods.
 Iconic cities becoming stage sets for visitor consumption, while the communities that give them life are forced to the margins.

-This isn’t a post-pandemic trend.
-It’s a symptom—of overexposure, fatigue, and an extractive tourism model that takes more than it gives.
+This is not a post-pandemic trend.
+It is a symptom of overexposure, fatigue, and an extractive tourism model that takes more than it gives.

-Once a destination sells itself out, it’s hard to buy it back.
+Once a destination sells itself out, it is hard to buy it back.

-The solution?
-Regenerative travel.
-But let’s be clear: this isn’t about planting a tree to offset a flight.
-Or adding a “green badge” to the website.
+The solution is regenerative travel.
+But let us be clear: this is not about planting a tree to offset a flight, or adding a green badge to the website.

 Moving Beyond Sustainability